amarula/dyndesign/docs/class_builder.md

 ```

 The Base class's constructor statically instantiates the Component2 class as
 "comp2" using the `dynconfig.buildcomponent` function.
-Therefore, when Base is
+As results:

-instantiated directly, "comp2" is present, but it does not inherit from the
+- When Base is instantiated directly, "comp2" is present, but it does not inherit
-ParentOfComponent2 class.
-On the other hand, when the "built_class" class is built
+  from the ParentOfComponent2 class.
-with "optionA" set to True, "comp2" does inherit the "method4" method of the
+- When the "built_class" instance is built with "optionA" set to True, "comp2"
-ParentOfComponent2 class.
+  does inherit the "method4" method of the ParentOfComponent2 class.

 ### Disabling Recursion

 Recursion, which is enabled by default, can be turned off using the Unscoped
 Global Setting `build_recursively`.
 For instance, if `build_recursively` is
 disabled in the previous example, only the classes directly dependent from Base
-and the component classes built using `dynconfig.buildcomponent` will be
+and the component classes instantiated using `dynconfig.buildcomponent` will be
-recursively configured.
+recursively built.

 ![Class Dependency Diagram](https://github.com/amarula/dyndesign/blob/7664a4456271ccac2f0e27a276a754c2d7f7ec98/docs/img/build_disable_recursion_example.png?raw=true)